ChristophTempelhoff/ChristophTempelhoff/README.md

 - 👋 Hi, I’m @ChristophTempelhoff
 - 👀 I’m interested in Software and Web Development
-- 🌱 I’m currently learning Java with gradle and Angular
+- 🌱 I’m currently learning Java and Angular
 - 💞️ I’m looking to collaborate on nearly everything
 - 📫 How to reach me christoph.tempelhoff@gmail.com
-- 📚 I'm a "Auszubildener Fachinformatiker für Anwendungsentwicklung" (Apprentice for Software developer) at Perschmann
+- 📚 I'm a "Auszubildener Fachinformatiker für Anwendungsentwicklung" (Apprentice IT specialist for application development) at Perschmann
 - 🖥️ I've worked with: C#, JavaScript/Typescript, Angular